Clarence Richeson: Murder and execution

 At four in the morning, December 20, Richeson partially emasculated himself in his cell with a sharp piece of metal.
 At the jail hospital, Dr. Lothrop found it necessary to complete the emasculation and closed the wound.
 A few days later, Richeson pulled the stitches from the wound and Dr. Lothrop was called in again.

 No jury was ever selected because on January 5, he retracted his plea of not guilty and pleaded guilty to murder in the first degree.
-The guilty plea was made before Judge Sanderson on January 9 and the judge had no sentencing options other than death.
+The guilty plea was made before Judge George A. Sanderson on January 9 and the judge had no sentencing options other than death.
 The date for electrocution was set for May 19.
 Only after sentencing did his lawyers raise the question of insanity.
 They employed two alienists who individually made reports on April 24 and May 8.